one-commercial-partner/OCPScale/Azure/Boot Camps/Hybrid Cloud/1 - Hybrid Cloud - Identity - Lab 1 - AD Connect.md

 3. Right-click on the network adapter and choose **Properties**.
 4. Select **Internet Protocol Version 4 (TCP/IPv4)** and then click **Properties**.
 5. Select the radio button for **Use the following DNS Server addresses:** and Set the DNS server to **10.0.0.4** and click **OK** and then **Close**.
-6. You will lose connection to the ADConnect VM, this is expected.
+6. You will then lose connection to the ADConnect VM, this is expected.
 Once you are back at the Microsoft Azure Portal, click **Restart** to restart the ADConnect VM.
 7. Once the VM is successfully restarted, connect to the ADConnect VM and logon as ADAdmin.

 ## Task 5 - Join the Domain